nguyenviet02/vite-react-boilerplate/README.md

 pnpm run prepare
 ```

 **Note**: This project comes with two git hooks added by [husky](https://typicode.github.io/husky/).
-A prepare-commit-msg hook to run the [Commitizen](https://github.com/commitizen/cz-cli#readme) cli for those nice commit messages and a commit-msg hook to run [Commitlint](https://commitlint.js.org/#/) on the message itself.
-Commitlint will ensure the commit message follows the [Conventional Commits specification](https://www.conventionalcommits.org/en/v1.0.0/) (it will if you used commitizen).
+A commit-msg hook to run the [Commitlint](https://commitlint.js.org/#/) on the message itself and a pre-commit hook to run [Lint-staged](https://github.com/okonet/lint-staged#readme) on the message itself.
+Commitlint will ensure the commit message follows the [Conventional Commits specification](https://www.conventionalcommits.org/en/v1.0.0/).
+Lint-staged will run the linting and formatting commands on the files you are committing.

 If you wish to remove any hooks, simply delete the corresponding file in the .husky directory.